bmanders716/bmanders716.github.io/cookbook.md

 Trim them, and leave half an inch of the rib bone bare.

-Season, egg and bread-crumb, and fry in clarified butter in a _sautÈ_ pan for five or seven minutes.
+Season, egg and bread-crumb, and fry in clarified butter in a _sautÈüç pan for five or seven minutes.

-Dish on a border of mashed potatoes, put a _macÈdoine_ of vegetables in the centre, and pour brown sauce round them.
+Dish on a border of mashed potatoes, put a _macÈ§Øine_ of vegetables in the centre, and pour brown sauce round them.

-Mutton Cutlets ‡ la Rachel.
+Mutton Cutlets ‡†¨a Rachel.

 _Ingredients_--Some mutton cutlets.
                _Foie gras._
                Brown sauce.
-               _MacÈdoine_ of vegetables.
+               _MacÈ§Øine_ of vegetables.
                Mashed potatoes.
                Truffle.
                Pigs' caul.